Sony Card™ from Capital One

 Tailor-made for entertainment and tech consumers, the Sony Card from Capital One is one of the best cards for rewarding these types of purchases.

-For people who don’t spend much on tech and entertainment, there are many other rewards cards out there that offer more flexible ways to earn points, such as the popular Chase Sapphire Preferred Card.
+For people who don’t spend much on tech and entertainment, there are many other rewards cards out there that offer more flexible ways to earn points, such as the popular Chase Sapphire Preferred Card or other Capital One credit cards.

 Fees and APR